Cvmcosta/ltijs-demo-server/README.md

 ### Usage on gitpod.io

+Open https://gitpod.io/#https://github.com/Cvmcosta/ltijs-demo-server to start this application on Gitpod.

 The gitpod configuration starts a local database server.

 Use `gp env` to set the environment variables once: